-“Steal ideas from other companies”: this was the advice my first manager at my first job gave me when I hit an inspirational road blocker.
-It became obvious advice once I thought it through and is genius when it comes to Instagram.
+“Steal ideas from other companies”: this was the advice my first manager at my first job gave me when I hit an inspirational road block.
+It is genius advice when it comes to Instagram.
 There are so many incredible brands out there on the platform and you should be following all of them.
 Follow Charity Water, GoPro, Starbucks, Adidas, Taco Bell, all of the brands listed in this article, as well as anyone in your field or a related field and copy their best strategies with your own unique spin.

 #9: Showcase beautiful experiences relevant to your brand

 According to the Instagram blog, “Show how your company sees the world and make it meaningful to people.”
 Not a photographer?
 Not all of us can be Annie Leibovitz.
 Instead start a hashtag campaign (see tip #1) and post photographs that your fans capture.
 We often catch a stellar sunset at the WordStream office in Boston – this is another easy win for a great Instagram.

 If you’re already posting follow-worthy content then start liking, commenting and following others.
-“If you expect people to engage with your posts, they expect the same as well,” writes TINT CEO, Tim Sae Koo.
+“If you expect people to engage with your posts, they expect the same as well,” writes TINT CEO Tim Sae Koo.
 “The more active you are, the more exposed your username/account is to the owner and owner’s followers.”
 So search popular hashtags and like away!
-Write complementary comments on peoples post and #regram images while giving credit to the original post.
+Write complimentary comments on people’s posts and #regram images while giving credit to the original.